Skip to content

 Troubleshooting & FAQs

-Q: What if my payment has 'Approved' status but isn't showing in Cash Flow?
+Q: My payment has Draft, Submitted, Approved, or Rejected status — why isn't it in Cash Flow?

 Q: Why can't I edit a month in Cash Flow?